It’s the middle of the night.

 What to Look for When Buying a Rooftop Tent

-Here are two of the big things you should keep in mind before purchasing:
+Here are 3 big things you should keep in mind before purchasing:

 - Hardshell vs. Softshell